TNunige/ARP/README.md

 ### Server(Blackboard)
 Blackboard communicates the other processes through shared memory and logs the information it receives.
 It creates all segments of the shared memory and the semaphore.
-<--And for watchdog communication, it writes its own PID to file for the watchdog to read and read a watchdog's PID from the logfile. -->
+%% And for watchdog communication, it writes its own PID to file for the watchdog to read and %% read a watchdog's PID from the logfile.
 In infinite loop, it reads all the data from the shared memory and updates the contents to a logfile.
 And also, it periodically sends a signal to the watchdog after a certain number of iterations.
 Upon exiting the loop, it clears up the segments of the shared memory and semaphore.